 Hi I’m Marie Bajada, a registered, professional Creative Arts Therapist with ANZACATA, practising as a mental health practitioner.
 My work is underpinned by my Master's level university training in Art therapy, education studies, neuroscience and many years of experience.

 I enjoy working with children, young people and adults across their life span.
-My services are available Australia wide online or Face to face in the Ballarat, Grampians regions and Moorabool shire of western Victoria.
+My services are available Australia wide online, or face to face in the Ballarat, Grampians regions and Moorabool shire of western Victoria.

 There are many wonderful benefits of using Creative Arts to help you express, explore and unpack difficult experiences or life issues and gain new insights, meaning and healing for yourself.
 Creativity is in all of us and allowing it to have a voice, may help you find your voice in other areas of your life.
+A recent parent of a client I was working with stated "Art therapy is good because it doesn't rely on words, but uses 3D symbols and image cards to prompt communication and thought patterns."

 You do not need to be artistic to participate and cannot make a mistake in this work.
 I will companion you along the way, as you experiment and play with modalities of your choice.